jaypipes/articles/openstack/mulligan.md

 internals, continue to equate the overly broad mission of OpenStack (which, again, has barely changed since 2012) with the "Big Tent" initiative.

+[3] A Linus Torvalds without a personal attack mode, that is.
+It is entirely possible for one person to be both anti-bullshit as well as not act like a bag of dicks at the same time.

-[3] OpenStack (as a whole as well as individual OpenStack projects) has suffered greatly from the inability of the maintainer community to say "no" (or even "fuck no").
+[4] OpenStack (as a whole as well as individual OpenStack projects) has suffered greatly from the inability of the maintainer community to say "no" (or even "fuck no").